solid-lines/ITN_WHO_package/README.md

 4) Add manually the dataElementGroups (ITN Mass Campaign (Household Tracker))

-PENDING) Add the userGroups involved?
+5) Add manually the userGroups involved.
+Remove the users (use import/export app)

 Steps for each dataset